dylan-lang/opendylan/documentation/building-with-duim/source/tour.rst

 For general purposes, you can create your own custom dialog boxes using
 frames: the class ``<dialog-frame>`` is provided as a straightforward way of designing frames specifically for use as dialogs.
-See `See A tour of frames <tour.htm#20992>`_ for an introduction to frames.
+See `A tour of frames <tour.htm#20992>`_ for an introduction to frames.

 For commonly used dialog boxes, DUIM provides you with a number of